opa-stack/opa-stack.github.io/guide/examples.md

 * Expose output on `/month/{month}` that converts a number (1-12) to month-name.
 Crashes if it is not able to...
 * Expose output on `/sleep-async/{seconds}` that sleeps..
 This is an async function
 * Expose output on `/sleep-sync/{seconds}` that sleeps..
 This is not an async function..
 * Mount the plugins from a local plugin-folder, watches them for changes.
-Configuring it so it merges in the default plugin location as well
-  * Merging is required for some things to work, like some of the helpers available in dev-mode
 * Sets the environment to `DEV` (see [docs](api/configuration.html#dev) for more info)
   * In addition to other things, enabling `DEV` gives some neat developing features..
 Check [here](development.html#development-mode-env-dev) for more info how to leverage them